emleddin/research-scripts/amber-analysis/RMS/README.md

 This script will average RMSDs, RMSFs, and average hydrogen bonds for replicate trajectories over the same timescale and give standard deviations.
 The output files can be plotted using `avg-rmsd-etc.gnu`.

+## `moving-averages.py`
+A `python3` script for plotting RMSD, RMSF, and average hydrogen bonds present on separate graphs.
+RMSD and average hydrogen bonds present are plotted as moving averages based on the previous 1 ns; RMSD is plotted as given.
+The `frame2ns` variable converts Frame number column to time in nanoseconds using a multiplier (in this case, 1/500).
+It likely will not be `500`, depending on what you used for you mdin files.